LukePappa/Ourism/text.md

-Being transcends, grounds, and is everything.
-Conscious union with it constitutes true fulfillment.
+God transcends, grounds, and is everything.
+Conscious union with Him constitutes true fulfillment.

-God is the divine ground of existence.
-Union with Him constitutes true fulfillment.